Is MarketForce legit? If you're new to the idea of mystery shopping and you've just discovered this company, that's what you might be wondering.

 How much does Marketforce pay?

-The amount you're paid varies depending on what you're doing.
+The amount you're paid varies depending on what you're doing, but according to information I found on Glassdoor, the average is around $11 hourly.
 In most cases, you'll be asked to visit a place of business and purchase something costing at least a certain amount of money as well as fill out a survey on how clean the place was, how helpful the workers were, and things like that.

 You're generally reimbursed for what you bought and paid a little extra for taking the time to do the mystery shop.
 It's definitely not going to amount to a fortune and probably won't pay all your bills, but it could be a source of extra money for you.